 You will have access to a dedicated educational lead to help guide you through the process.
 They can provide support such as:

-• developing a personal educational pathway suited to your needs
+• Developing a personal educational pathway suited to your needs

-• coordinating any assessments that you may be required undertake
+• Coordinating any assessments that you may be required undertake

-• finding a suitable practice that is able to offer you a placement, or offering advice in relation to undertaking the programme whilst employed by a practice
+• Finding a suitable practice that is able to offer you a placement, or offering advice in relation to undertaking the programme whilst employed by a practice

-• guidance on completing forms and paperwork
+• Guidance on completing forms and paperwork

-• assistance with arranging occupational health assessments
+• Assistance with arranging occupational health assessments

 The programme will be tailored to fit around your needs and personal commitments.
 Further information can be found on the Registering for the Programme page.

-The programme provides financial support to candidates via a monthly bursary of up to £4000 per month for GPs in a practice payment or a comparable salary for GPs undertaking the programme whilst employed by a practice.
+The programme provides financial support to candidates via a monthly bursary of up to £4000 per month for GPs in a practice placement or a comparable salary for GPs undertaking the programme whilst employed by a practice.

 Further information regarding help with funding can be found on our financial support and funding page.